stenslae/PulsarSideChannel/pulsar_report.md

 #### Results

-Multiple batches of small sets of seeds (2^12 to 2^16 possible seeds) were tested.
+Multiple batches of small sets of seeds (2^11 to 2^16 possible seeds) were tested.
 The scoring function showed a **consistent bias toward the correct seed** across noise and scrambling changes, until the seed set became too large.
 Even when collisions occurred (different seed, similar decoded output), **the true seed always appeared in the Top‑5 candidates** in small sets.
-Sets at or below 2^15 can successfully be brute forced, while sets greater than 2^15 present too many seed collisions.
+Sets at or below 2^15 can successfully be brute forced with the correct seed being the first or second choice while sets started to gain less reliable results at 2^16.

 An interesting note is that before implementing noise thresholding, Top‑1 & Top‑5 accuracy hovered around 50–75%, especially failing under high noise.
 After thresholding, Top‑5 accuracy reached 100%, showing that **thresholding corrected mis‑weighted spectral scores inflated by noise.**
+8192
 Additionally, the speed of the brute force mechanism is slow.
 Some potential improvements would be improving speed by using MATLAB instead of Octave, as a lot of the brute force tasks could be parallelized, and MATLAB's parallelization performance is better.
 Using `parfor` for the brute force loops would greatly reduce runtime.

 ##### Test 1 Results: 2048 Possible Seeds on the Same Signal of Varying Noise